What is Discretionary Rate Relief

-A ratepayer dissatisfied with a decision made under this Criteria may make an appeal to request that the decision be reviewed.
+A ratepayer dissatisfied with a decision made under this Criteria may appeal requesting that the decision be reviewed.
 The exception is for decisions made by the Portfolio Holder which shall be final.
-Requests for the decision to be reviewed should be received by the Council within four weeks of the notification of the award or refusal of an award.
+Requests to review a decision should be received by the Council within four weeks of the award notification or refusal of an award.

 State Aid law is how the European Union regulates state funded support to businesses.
 Providing discretionary relief to ratepayers is likely to amount to State Aid.
-However discretionary relief will be State Aid compliant where it is provided in accordance with the De Minimis Regulations (1407/2013)2.
+However discretionary relief will be State Aid compliant where it's provided in accordance with De Minimis Regulations (1407/2013)2.

 The threshold only relates to aid provided under the De Minimis Regulations.
 Aid under other exemptions or outside the scope of State Aid is not relevant to the De Minims calculation.
 In basic terms this means discretionary assistance which could have the effect of distorting competition between similar undertakings within the European Union.